Mashedpoturtles/paybillsim/README.md

 # PayBillSim
 Bill and debt simulator made at dutch creditmanagement company Syncasso located in the Netherlands.

-This game is ment to be used for educative purposes regarding credit management.
+This game is ment to be used for educative purposes regarding credit management and is a work in progress.
 ### Features

 - [x] Billsystem that instantiates bills with their own unique id's, issue and due date to keep track of each bill